-To qualify as a mentee, a person must have concrete goals and objectives, want to further profession and accomplish individual attainments.
+To qualify as a mentee, a person must have concrete goals and objectives, want to further their profession and accomplish individual attainments.
 Signs that the person wants to progress are phrases and questions such as:

-- "I want to be an effective teacher - "I don't have enough confidence in teaching large group of students" - "I would like to participate in collaborative research" - "How can I write and publish on peer-review journal" - "How can I get a promotion"
+- I want to be an effective teacher. - I don't have enough confidence in teaching a large group of students. - I would like to participate in collaborative research. - How can I write and publish in a peer-reviewed journal? - How can I get a promotion?